Harsh0707/paper-deploymentpattern/README.md

  * Custom Provisioner

 Since we heavily use Puppet for provisioning our servers, Packer’s Puppet Server provisioner is the logical choice for us.
 While using the Puppet Server provisioner I believe Puppet pattern for `roles` and `profiles` can be easily integrated with Packer.
 Most of our Puppet Modules are shared across various projects, which makes it interesting to work with - these shared modules will be included in the Puppet Server provisioner configuration on registration with the master.

+#### Provisioning Logs

+During the provisioning process, the logs that we are generating with Puppet can be stored on the server image for debugging purposes.
+This is done by enabling Puppets logging capabilities by customizing `/etc/default/puppet`.
+By adding the following:

+    # Startup options
+    DAEMON_OPTS="--logdest /var/log/puppet/puppet.log"

+`/etc/default/puppet` is then sourced by `/etc/init.d/puppet`, so the options you added here will be executed when puppet service is started.

+We can even go as far as adding in custom log rotation:

+    /var/log/puppet/*log {
+      missingok
+      sharedscripts
+      create 0644 puppet puppet
+      compress
+      rotate 4

+      postrotate
+        pkill -USR2 -u puppet -f 'puppet master' || true [ -e /etc/init.d/puppet ] && /etc/init.d/puppet reload > /dev/null 2>&1 || true
+      endscript
+    }